 To ensure that you're always covered:

-- If you notice damaged or lost colonies at any time, contact Agricorp to file a damage report.
+- If you notice damaged or lost colonies at any time, contact Agricorp immediately.

-- Notify Agricorp at least five business days before you unwrap or open hives that have been overwintered outdoors, or before you remove hives from indoor storage.
+- Notify Agricorp at least 5 business days before you unwrap or open hives that have been overwintered outdoors, or before you remove hives from indoor storage.